leeeeyh/EEG-adversarial-robustness/README.md

 <div align=center>Accuracy of ShallowCNN on UFGSM, TLM-UAP, and SAP examples generated to fool undefended models, and models trained with HBaR, TRADES, MART, PGD, and PGD with HBaR on MI, P300, and ERN (from left to right).</div>

 # Citing this work
+If you use this code in your work, please cite the accompanying paper:

 # Requirements